mludevid/Minprol/README.md

 - Improve error handeling

 Little improvements:
+- Try to move asigning values into math_value to be able to delete process_expression
 - Improve efficiency of blocks
 - Check that function inputs are Identifiers on declaration so it panickes then instead of when calling the funciton.